I posted a contest in my herbal medicine group Megan’s Herbal Apothecary the other day- who could identify this native Wisconsin fruit?

 Could it be??
 A ripe Mayapple!
 Holy crap!

 (My actual face when I found it.
 The toddler was unimpressed.)

 Mayapple plants (on the left) growing right next to the walking path.
-Hundreds of people pass by them each year, not realizing it’s food.
+Hundreds of people pass by them each year, not realizing it’s food!

-So anyways, my first bite of this mysterious and elusive deliciousness.
+My first bite of this mysterious and elusive deliciousness.

-The Mayapple has an intoxicatingly deep fruity, perfumey scent.
+The Mayapple (when ripe) has an intoxicatingly deep fruity, perfumey scent.
 The flesh has the consistency and flavor of banana, paired with the flavor of a very ripe pear and hints of tangerine & lemon.
 The tender skins have a stronger hint of lemon to them, with a sweetly pleasant tang.
 The membranes surrounding the seeds in the middle are even sweeter- a deep, perfumy essence with a touch of vanilla.
 But don’t be fooled by it’s alluring flavor- the seeds are poisonous.
 I sucked the middle part until I got as much of the membranes off as I could, and spit out the seeds in the woods in the hopes they will become another Mayapple patch next year.
 (Word of caution- eating too many Mayapples can cause digestive upset.
 Likely why nature was wise enough to have only one fruit per plant, and make multiple fruits so hard to find!)